Follow this sensible sequence for retrofitting your home – increase your energy efficiency with less.

 We then started testing draught-proofing products.
 A similar approach was undertaken and we made all the mistakes that everyone makes, like thinking that sticky seals in a door jam were going to work.
 It doesn’t.
 It gets crushed and the self-adhesive glues give way when it gets hot.
 We tested for extremes of temperatures (oven and freezer) as well as UV.
 Over the years we have tested more than 1,000 draught-proofing products.

 So we developed some of our own series of solutions – later to become ecoMaster products.
-Our home is now rated 7.6 stars with zero energy cost and carbon emissions.
+Our home was then re-rated to 7.6 stars with zero energy cost and carbon emissions (it is now rated 10 stars).
 Even with minimal heating, it is a cosy warm home during winter.
 Summers are cool with no air-conditioning, even when it is 46 degrees outside.

 As we got further into our retrofit, we started to understand the unique nature of what we had just achieved.
 We started to share that knowledge and established ecoMaster to support other homeowners more easily down the same low carbon path.
 Our objective was to provide honest advice and effective solutions to enable others to retrofit their homes as practically and pragmatically as possible.